codex-academy/Nelisa/5_Web_app_basics.md

 <!--codex ignore purchase-->
 > Nelisa needs data to be managed online with Sales and Purchase data captured online.

-Add support to Add, Delete and Update records for Products, Categories, Sales and Purchases in the database.
+* Add support to Create, Update, and Delete records for Products, Categories, Sales and Purchases in the database.
+* Add DalekJS tests for your CRUD functionality.
+You can use [`crud.js`](http://nelisa.projectcodex.co/dalekjs/crud.js) as a base.

 # Learning areas